microsoft/sqllinuxlabs/instructions.md

 `<host IP>, 1500`

->Note: If you are running this in an Azure VM, the host IP is the public Azure VM IP.
-You will also need to open port 1500 external traffic. [go here to learn how to open ports in Azure VMs](/open_azure_vm_port)

 ![Container-GettingStartedOpsStudio.png](Media/Container-GettingStartedOpsStudio.png)

 3. Run SQLCMD inside the container.
 First run bash interactively in the container with docker execute 'bash' inside 'sql1' container.